Novertyhhak/tmnf-activities-plugin/README.md

 Now compare those two (see ```activities compare``` below).\
 If you don't remember how you have named your timestamps use ```/activities timestamps```

-## activities commands
+## Commands for /activities
-Note: those can be used in any mode
+Note: those can be used in any mode\
-Note2: refferring to 'the list' here as the list of what mode you chose (list, list of operators, list of everyone)
+Note2: refferring to 'the list' here as the list of what mode you chose (list, list of operators, list of everyone)\
 Abbrev: `/acv` (if enabled in the config)

 ```/activities help``` - sents some help (activities commands, github link), *(permissions->help in config file)*